 Jilin’s Sino-North Korean border has featured prominently in its most recent history as many North Koreans have tried to slip inside China in order to escape severe food scarcities that have plagued North Korea in recent decades.
 China does not generally welcome these refugees.

-Jilin has a population of just under 28 million people.
+In 2019, Jilin had a population of just under 28 million people, making it China’s 21st most populous region.
 About 91% of these residents are Han.
 Koreans and Manchu people form the next largest ethnicities, each accounting for an additional 4% of the population.
 Some Hui, Xibe and Mongol people also make their home in the province.

-The majority of Jilin’s Koreans live in the Yanbian Korean Autonomous Prefecture which covers almost 25% of Jilin’s land lying contiguous to the North Korean Border.
+Most Jilin’s Koreans live in the Yanbian Korean Autonomous Prefecture.
+The Autonomous Prefecture covers almost 25% of Jilin’s land and lies contiguous to the North Korean Border.
 The Autonomous Prefecture was established in part as a reward for Koreans who fought along Chinese Communists during the Chinese Civil War.
-Within the Autonomous Prefecture signs are billingual, state-sponsored Korean language schools run, and Korean food is everywhere.
-About 38% of the Yanbian Korean Autonomous Prefecture residents are of Korean heritage today, down from 60% in the 1950s.
+Within the Autonomous Prefecture signs are bilingual; there are state-sponsored Korean language schools; Korean food is everywhere.
+In 2018, about 38% of the Yanbian Korean Autonomous Prefecture residents are of Korean heritage, down from 60% in the 1950s.

-Jilin is one of China’s largest wood producers as forest covers about 42% of the province.
+Jilin is also one of China’s largest wood producers; forest covers about 42% of the province.
 In addition to its timber and milling industries, Jilin also has a large pulp and paper industry.
 The forests also provided a good source of furs and of wild Chinese herbal medicines.

-Jilin’s reserves of coal, petroleum and shale oil, iron ore, gold, diatomite, wollastonite, veneer gabbro, carbon dioxide gas, molybdenum and germanium are some of the largest in the country.
-It also has important deposits of diatomite, bentonite, refractory clay, kieselguhr, wollastonite, floatstone, germanium, talc, graphite, gypsum, cement rock, silver and nickel, as well as a good supply of natural gas.
+Jilin has approximately 165 different types of mineral reserves.
+Jilin’s reserves of coal, petroleum, shale oil, iron ore, gold, diatomite, wollastonite, veneer gabbro, carbon dioxide gas, molybdenum and germanium are some of the largest in the country.
+It also has important deposits of diatomite, bentonite, refractory clay, kieselguhr, floatstone, germanium, talc, graphite, gypsum, cement rock, silver and nickel, as well as a good supply of natural gas.
 Several hydro-electrical installations also generate power in the province in addition to those powered by fossil fuels.
 Interestingly, Jilin’s first dam was built by the Japanese during its 1931-1949 occupation, and then later rebuilt in the 1950s with the help of Soviet specialists.

-Jilin has an important industrial complex that manufactures automobiles, textiles, chemicals, machine tools, train carriages, and iron alloy.
-Its pharmaceutical production has profited from its good supplies of ginseng, deer antlers and abundant cultivated and wild medicinal Chinese herbs.
+Jilin has an important industrial complex that manufactures automobiles, textiles, chemicals, machine tools, train carriages, ferrous metals, food products, timber products, nonmetallic mineral products, and electric and heat power.
+Its pharmaceutical production has profited from its good supplies of ginseng, deer antlers and approximately 27,000 different types of wild plants and 9,000 kinds of medicinal Chinese herbs.
 More recently, Jilin has seen expansion in its manufacture of refined chemicals, electronics and bioengineering products.

 Lay of the Land

-As the land of the province moves northwest, its elevation decreases and the terrain becomes hillier.
-To the far west and north is large plain where agricultural and herding are most prevalent.
+The elevation of Jilin’s topography decreases as it moves from South East to Northwest, and the terrain becomes hillier.
+To the far west and north is a large plain where agricultural and herding are most prevalent.
 The soils along the Songhua and its tributaries – which run through parts of this plain – are especially fertile.

 Jilin’s winters are cold and long; its rivers freeze for upwards of five months a year.
 Summers are warm and rainy with almost 80% of its precipitation falling between May and September.